 Be warned.
 I am going to be gushing nonstop about Cusco throughout this whole post.
 As a backpacker, Cusco is a city we could only dream of.
-An affordable city with adventure, culture, history, and nightlife?
-You really can’t ask for more.
-Although Cusco is undeniably a touristic town that caters heavily to international travelers, it is still an incredible destination for all types of travelers.
+An affordable city oozing with adventure, culture, history, and nightlife?
+You really can’t ask for much more.
+Although Cusco is undeniably a hugely popular tourist destination that caters heavily to international travelers, it is still a must-visit city for all types of travelers.

 How To Get To Cusco

 The quickest way to get to Cusco is to hop on a short flight from Lima.
-It depends on when you book, but the price will usually be around $90 USD for the one hour flight.
+It depends on when you book, but the price will usually be around $90 USD for the one hour flight (including a checked bag).
+LatAm, Viva Air, and Sky are the main airlines serving Lima to Cusco.
 If you want to save yourself a lot of time, then catching a flight will be the best option for you.

 If you need to get to Cusco but have a little bit more time on your hands, PeruHop is an amazing option to see much more of the country.
 Depending on your ticket, you can select which stops you visit from Lima to Cusco.
 Highlights include the desert oasis of Huacachina, the floating islands of Lake Titicaca, the stunning city of Arequipa, or even a foray into Bolivia itself.
 If you want, you can just hightail it from Lima to Cusco on the safest and most convenient transportation option you’ll find in South America.
-PeruHop is a great option for travelers looking to have a convenient, hassle-free trip where everything is taken care of for them.
+PeruHop is worth the premium for travelers looking to have a convenient, hassle-free adventure in Peru.

 If you want to see more of Peru along the way and have a bit more travel experience under your sleeve, then you might not have any qualms about taking public transportation.
 Although figuring out public transportation in most South American countries can be quite hectic, Peru has truly got it figured out.
 You are able to book online with BusBud or RedBus pretty easily.
 If you find yourself in a smaller town, you can also go directly to the bus station and book with no problems.